 Eye twitches that persist for a long time can have severe effects on your quality of life and interfere with vision.
 They may point to an eye condition that can be treated, such as blepharitis, light sensitivity, dry eyes or pink eye.

 Very rarely, eye twitches are a sign of a brain or nerve disorder, or they are a side effect of certain medications.

 Also, there are different types of eye twitches.
 For example, one type is benign essential blepharospasm, which can appear in adulthood and deteriorate gradually.
 As it worsens, you may have facial spasms that keep your eyes shut for up to a few hours.
 This condition is a movement disorder believed to result from a mix of genetic and environmental factors.

-If your eye twitches don’t resolve on their own within a few weeks, consult with our eye doctors in Conroe, The Woodlands, Spring, Greenspoint, Kingwood and Houston.
+If your eye twitches don’t resolve on their own within a few weeks, consult with our eye doctors in Conroe, The Woodlands, Louetta, Greenspoint, Kingwood and Grand Parkway.